Jaaz7/home-cooked-harmony/README.md

 ---
 ## Security Features
   - User Authentication
-    Django Allauth is a popular authentication and authorization library for Django, which provides a set of features for managing user                   authentication, registration, login and logout.<br><br>
+    Django AllAuth is a popular authentication and authorization library for Django, which provides a set of features for managing user                   authentication, registration, login and logout.<br><br>
   - Login Decorator
     I use the login_required decorator for the following views: add_post, logout_view, delete_post, delete_comment, like_post and edit_post.
-    This ensures protection so everything goes as planned in the backend, with also raising a good experience for the user: if the user tries to           access any of these views previously mentioned but they-re not logged in, they are redirected to the login page.<br><br>
+    This ensures backend protection and enhances user experience: if the user tries to access any of these views previously mentioned but they're not logged in, they are redirected to the login page.<br><br>
   - CSRF Protection
     CSRF stands for Cross-Site Request Forgery.
 It's a type of attack where a malicious website can make requests to a different website where the         user is authenticated.
 Django has a built-in protection uses tokens to ensure that any form submitted or a request made to a Django app really         comes from the user, not an imposter.
 This protection is being used in every form that requires user input.